2013 Alberta floods: High River

 South west of Calgary, the town of High River was evacuated after flooding of the Highwood River caused water to rise over the top of vehicles in the town's main streets and necessitated the rescue of over 150 people from the rooftops of their homes.
 350 Canadian Forces personnel and 80 Royal Canadian Mounted Police officers were dispatched to assist with rescue efforts.
 Members of the Alberta Sheriffs Branch were also involved in this effort.
 All 13,000 residents of High River were ordered to evacuate on June 20, and the community was largely abandoned within three days as the town suffered what local officials called "unprecedented" damage.
 Among internationally recognized sites flooded in High River was the "Maggie's Diner" standing set for the Canadian Broadcasting Corporation (CBC) series Heartland.

 During the state of emergency in High River, the RCMP entered numerous homes in the area and seized hundreds of firearms, along with magazines and ammunition.
 Although the RCMP claimed that it only seized firearms that were in plain view, many residents have complained that their firearms were well hidden, and that the RCMP caused significant damage inside homes while searching for firearms.
 There are further complaints that RCMP members subjected homes to second or even third searches in their quest for firearms in plain view.
 The Commission for Public Complaints Against the RCMP concluded that the RCMP had exceeded its authority by seizing firearms that were properly secured or not in plain view, by not keeping proper records of the damage caused when they broke into homes, and by failing to report the seizure of firearms to a justice of the peace.
 The report concluded that, although they were not legally required to do so, communicating adequately with the public during the crisis would have prevented much confusion among partners and anger among residents.

 While residents of other communities were returning and beginning their cleanup, High River remained off limits a week after the flooding first hit.
 Residents grew increasingly frustrated at what they perceived as a lack of communication from local officials, particularly the lack of a timeline to return.
 Officials argued the town remained unsafe; some residences remained accessible only to divers, while E. coli had been discovered in the water.

 The neighbourhood of Beechwood estates, with many luxury homes worth over a million dollars, was among those hard hit by the flood.
-The Province of Alberta decided to purchase the 94 homes, demolish most of them and return the area to its natural state as a floodplain.
+The Province of Alberta decided to purchase 94 homes in designated floodways (including the 32 in Beechwood), demolish most of them and return the area to its natural state as a floodplain.
 Twenty-six of the houses were auctioned off for relocation.